...

 Advantages:

-• Simple setup
+• Quick, simple setup

-• Complete control
+• Full decision-making control

 Disadvantages:

-• Unlimited liability
+• Unlimited liability risks personal assets

-• Harder to attract funding
+• Harder to attract investors or funding

 Pro Tips for Successful Business Setup in UAE